The best gaming keyboard in 2022: Tenkeyless, 60%, optical and more

 Gaming Keyboard Vs Regular Keyboard: What’s the difference?

 As you may guess from the name, gaming keyboards are designed to work for gaming.
-They often give cut down on a player’s reaction time and let you get across it quicker.
-This could mean shorter draw time, a different layout, or just a smoother experience.
-They are often high quality and filled with smart ideas and unique functions.
+Compared to a regular keyboard, gaming keyboards use mechanical keys that are designed for a faster response and no input lag.
+This could mean shorter draw time, a different layout, or a smoother experience.
+The best gaming keyboards are high quality and filled with innovative ideas and unique functions.

-Generally, a good gaming keyboard tends to be more expensive but, if you play a lot, it’s worth that investment up front.
-Don’t let all that RGB and flashy marketing get in the way – gaming keyboards are absolutely worth your time.
-Perhaps one of the biggest changes is the switch from membrane switches to mechanical ones.
+Generally, a good gaming keyboard tends to be more expensive, but if you play a lot, it’s worth that investment up front.
+Don’t let RGB and flashy marketing put you off – gaming keyboards are worth your time.
+One of the most significant changes is the switch from membrane switches to mechanical ones.

 What are mechanical switches and N-Key rollover?

-Mechanical switches are one of the most common types of switches that gaming keyboards use and they tend to be more durable, efficient, and have a faster response time.
-They also tend to have N-Key rollover, meaning they register multiple keys at once.
-If you happen to press a bunch, it will feed them to your computer in the order you put them in.
+Mechanical switches are one of the most common types of switches that gaming keyboards use, and they tend to be more durable, efficient, and have a faster response time.
+They also tend to have N-Key rollover, meaning they register multiple keys simultaneously.
+Pressing a bunch will feed them to your computer in the order you put them in.
 This is great for those looking to game at a high speed.
-Membrane keyboards may get a little lost in all this information.
+Membrane keyboards may need some help with all this information.

 You can choose between Linear, Clicky, and Tactile Quiet switches.